The best hikes in Mount Cook National Park in New Zealand

 Having said that, I planned on staying overnight (must book ahead!) but the weather was about to change and so I decided to head out one day early and make it a day hike – a FULL day hike that is.
 The Mueller Hut Track is a long way up through alpine terrain and is not for those with a fear of heights nor for untrained ones.
 You’ll need to scramble in some points, will cross various steep scree slopes and need to be extremely careful.

 Do you still want to do this now?
 If yes, then you will be rewarded.
-A full blog on the Mueller Hut Route is still in the making but as you can see below from my pictures, it’s gorgeous and a must-do if you have enough time (a full day) and the courage to do it.
+In 2023 I stayed overnight and it made my stay in Mount Cook even more memorable.
 You can read my complete article about the Mueller Hut hike here.

 Mueller Hut Track New Zealand